jazdal/coding-dojo-python-stack/python/flask/fundamentals/flask_project_guide.md

     - img
     - js

-5. Navigate into your Flask project folder in the terminal.
-Then type the following command in the terminal to install Flask (you need to do this for every Flask project you create):
+5. Navigate into your project folder in the terminal.
+Then type the following command in the terminal to install Flask and PyMySQL (you need to do this for every new project you create):

-    pipenv install flask
+    pipenv install PyMySQL flask

-In order to successfully install Flask, your project folder needs to be located in the same drive as your Python files and pipenv.
-Otherwise, you will get error messages, and Flask won't be installed.
+In order to successfully install PyMySQL and Flask, your project folder needs to be located in the same drive as your Python files and pipenv.
+Otherwise, you will get error messages, and PyMySQL and Flask won't be installed.

 You can confirm that Flask is installed after you see two files created in your Flask project folder: *Pipfile* and *Pipfile.lock*.
 Pipfile contains the packages installed, whereas Pipfile.lock contains the specific details on what version is being used.